 1. Evaluate the situation and discuss logistics

 Begin by calmly exploring why the employee has made the decision to leave.
 Are they resigning for a better opportunity or is their departure due to another reason?
-Then move on to the logistics of the employee’s departure—find out when he/she is planning on leaving, schedule their final paycheck, and determine how the resignation should be announced to the rest of your staff.
+If the employee is integral, is there a way to keep them from leaving?
+It’s usually much more cost-effective to retain an employee than find another one.
+In fact, a recent study by Builtin found that it can cost on average $1,500 to replace an hourly employee and the equivalent of 1.5-2x the pay for a salaried employee.
+And the mental toll of replacing a valued employee is immeasurable.
+If there is no way to retain them, then move on to the logistics of the employee’s departure.
+Find out when they are planning on leaving, schedule their final paycheck, and determine how the resignation should be announced to the rest of your staff.

 2. Plan for the transition